János Kádár: Childhood

 Borbála worked hard to ensure that Kádár would get a good education.
 In the summer time, Kádár would find work in the countryside.
 He was seen as "alien" by his contemporaries, in the countryside they would call him a "city boy" while in the city they would call him a "country boy".
-Then in 1920, Borbála got pregnant again; the father left soon.
+Then, in 1920, Borbála got pregnant again; the father left soon.
 Kádár helped take care of his half-brother, Jenő.
 At the Cukor Street Elementary School, Kádár proved to be a bright student.
 He skipped school often, and his mother tried beatings to make it stop.
 Classes were easy for him and he skipped school to play sports.
 He did read often however, but his mother was unimpressed by this and sarcastically asked him if he was a "gentleman of leisure".
 Kádár left school at the age of fourteen in 1926.
 Kádár started his apprenticeship as a car mechanic.
-After he was turned down as a car mechnic, he started work as an apprentice of Sándor Izsák, chief Hungarian representative of Torpedo Typewriter Company in the autumn of 1927.
+After he was turned down as a car mechanic, he started work as an apprentice of Sándor Izsák, chief Hungarian representative of Torpedo Typewriter Company in the autumn of 1927.
 Typewriter mechanics had a high standing among the working class, there were only 160 of them in the country.

 Party work

 His first meeting with Marxist literature came in 1928 after he won a junior chess competition organised by the Barbers Trade Union.
 His prize was Friedrich Engels's Anti-Dühring.
-The tournament organiser explained to Kádár that if he didn't understand it after his first reading, he should re-read it until he understood it.
+The tournament organiser explained to Kádár that if he didn't understand it after his first reading, he should re-read it again until he understood it.
 Kádár followed his advice, even if his friends were "unimpressed" by his reading.
 As he later noted later in his life, he did not understand the reading but it got him thinking: "Immutable laws and connections in the world which I had not suspected."
 While it may be true that as Kádár comments that the book had great influence over him, it was in 1929 when he was fired after he flared up at his employer after he talked condescendingly towards Kádár.
 When the Great Depression hit Hungary, Kádár was the first to be fired.
 What ensued was low paid jobs and poverty.
 He later became unemployed, and it was this experience which brought him into contact with the Communist Party of Hungary.
 According to Kádár he became a member of the party in 1931.